hasherezade/mal_unpack_drv/README.md

 Then reboot the system...

+_NOTE: In case if this is not sufficient, try another method (using Advanced Boot Options) described [here](https://www.howtogeek.com/167723/how-to-disable-driver-signature-verification-on-64-bit-windows-8.1-so-that-you-can-install-unsigned-drivers/)._

 2. Right click on `MalUnpackCompanion.inf` from the driver package.
 From the context menu, choose "Install"
 3. After the driver is installed, it remains inactive.
 In order to activate it, run the following command as Administrator:
 ```